testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 The folder Sikuli-jars contains a version of SikuliX downloaded from the [official website](http://sikulix.com).
 We use it to allow the interaction of DeepMetis with UnityEyes via GUI.
 Therefore, for each system the user should provide a screenshot of the GUI widgets to interact with.

+* In the taskbar, take a screenshot of the highlighted component (i.e., UnityEyes icon) and save it as eye.png

 ![eye](../images/eye.PNG)

+* Start UnityEyes and from the starting window take a screenshot of the highlighted component (i.e., first edit text widget) and save it as first.png

 ![first](../images/first.PNG)

+* From the UnityEyes' starting window take a screenshot of the highlighted component (i.e., second edit text widget) and save it as second.png

 ![second](../images/second.PNG)

+* From the UnityEyes' starting window take a screenshot of the highlighted component (i.e., start button) and save it as start.png

 ![start](../images/start.PNG)

+* From the UnityEyes' starting window take a screenshot of the highlighted component (i.e., close window button) and save it as x.png

 ![X](../images/X.PNG)